 Debt can be a heavy burden detrimental to your present and future financial options.
 But without emergency funds, you risk plunging deeper into debt should a costly crisis arise.
 The truth is, how you allocate your money is contingent on a number of personal circumstances.
 There is no single correct answer to satisfy everyone’s needs.

-There are 2 primary factors to consider when choosing the smartest route: Type of debt and susceptibility to disaster.
+There are two primary factors to consider when choosing the smartest route: Type of debt and susceptibility to disaster.

 Type of debt